 - Design assignments and activities in which students have to come up with more than a single solution.

 - Ask students to describe what someone does not mean, instead of what that person does mean.

 - When looking at media, directly explain any innuendo.
 Talk about the different meanings of words.
-Ask students to think about how changing the meaning of a word makes it funny or insulting.
+Ask students to think about connotation, and how changing the meaning of a word could make it funny or insulting.

 Resources to teach digital citizenship to all learners:

 - "Rewarding Relationships" lesson, adapted for students with IDD

 - "Chatting and Red Flags" lesson, adapted for students with IDD

 - "Super Digital Citizen" video, with ASL interpretation

 - "What Is Digital Citizenship?" video, with ASL interpretation